English Composition at Reed

 English composition is an integral component of Humanities 110

-Reed College requires all students to include in their program a year-long course in Western Humanities.
+Reed College requires all students to include in their program a year-long course, Humanities 110—Introduction to Humanities: Greece and the Ancient Mediterranean (some transfer students may substitute an equivalent course).
 In this course, students earn three Reed units, the equivalent of twelve semester or eighteen quarter credit hours.
 The 1989 Accreditation Report states, "Humanities 110 is Reed College's required course in writing."

 Students spend between a quarter and a third of their effort in the course in writing, including discussion of papers with faculty, practice in framing written arguments, learning to gain a firmer understanding of the subject matter, and honing their styles in grammar, syntax, diction, etc. Each student who completes Humanities 110 has therefore completed between three and four semester credits in composition.